ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Protocol Specific Properties must use the protocol acronym as Namespace, e.g., “tcp" for TCP specific Transport Properties.
 For IETF protocols, property names under these namespaces should be defined in an RFC.
-- Vendor or implementation specific properties must use a a string identifying the vendor or implementation as Namespace.
+- Vendor or implementation specific properties must use a string identifying the vendor or implementation as Namespace.

 ### Transport Property Types {#property-types}